dougsweetser/Q/docs/Math/complex_quaternions.md

 first column then multiply it by something from the top row to get the result from where they meet in the table.
 So *e* x *e* = *e* which is the trivial group product discussed in the previous section and *e* x *i^2^* = *i^2^*.
-Because the off diagonal elements are symmetric, the group is abelian, meaning the order of multiplication does not matter.
+Because the off diagonal elements are symmetric, the group is Abelian, meaning the order of multiplication does not matter.

 The labels one uses for the product table (the *e* and *i^2^*) don't matter unless